miferreiro/rihana-frontend/README.md

 ### Build

-Run `npm run build` to build the project.
+Run `npm run build-develop` or `npm run build-production` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ### Running unit tests